-Our Emerging Talent Associate Program (ETA) is a paid opportunity designed to provide students with the opportunity to gain real world experience in the music industry.
-This multidimension, hands-on associateship begins by matching students to specific departments across our companies, based on their interests, for a semester-long experience.
-ETA is offered during the Spring, Summer and Fall Semesters.
+Warner Music Group’s Emerging Talent Associate Program (ETA) is a paid internship opportunity designed to provide students with the opportunity to gain real world experience in the music industry.
+This multidimensional, hands-on experience begins with matching students to specific departments across WMG and supporting their development through an array of programming and events.
+The ETA Program is offered during the Spring, Summer and Fall Semesters.

-Our Emerging Talent Associate Program Is open to students currently enrolled in the United States, and is offered in our Los Angeles, Miami, Nashville and New York offices.
+Our Emerging Talent Associate Program is open to students currently enrolled in a degree program within the United States.
+Accepted students will work in our Los Angeles, Miami, Nashville and New York offices.

 For consideration, candidates must:

-- Be enrolled in a four-year, accredited college or university in the United States
+- Be enrolled in a College or University in the United States of America

-- Commit to at least 20 hours during the respective session (up to 29 hours per week during the summer)
+- Commit to a 20-25 hour work week (up to 29 hours per week during the summer semester)

-- Be passionate and knowledgeable about the music industry
+- Be passionate and/or knowledgeable about the music industry

 Departments of Interest